nguyenanhnhan/Attire/README.md

 # Create a new Theme
 ---

-Obviously, you can create as many layouts and themes you want, follow me in every step for doing this.
+Obviously, you can create as many layouts and theme you want, follow me in every step for doing this.

 ## 1. Create the directory

-Create a new directory structure inside the `themes` folder:
+Create a new directory structure inside the `theme` folder:

 ```
 +-FCPATH/
-| +-themes/
+| +-theme/
 | | +-new_theme/
 | | | +-assets (all your theme asset files needed)
 | | | | +- css/